 All pedagogical staff are aware of the Reporting Code.
 The Reporting Code contains a social map for each Sportstuif location, of emergency services in the area.
-The team leader of the location has also installed the Report code app on the work phone.
-Pedagogical staff are obliged to inform the team leader if there is a suspicion of domestic violence or child abuse.
-The team leader always approaches the attention officer if there is a suspicion of domestic violence abuse.
+The location manager of the location has also installed the Report code app on the work phone.
+Pedagogical staff are obliged to inform the location manager if there is a suspicion of domestic violence or child abuse.
+The location manager always approaches the attention officer if there is a suspicion of domestic violence abuse.